In a previous post I talked about the emerging need for Offline & Tracking – how mobile learning has evolved and from where this need is coming.

 If you don’t fit into those categories, then you’ll need to go in for an app with preloaded content or an xAPI-compliant wrapper app (i.e. Options 1 and 3 above).
 The only way to create these is through custom development.

 And that’s just what we did.
 At Upside Learning, we’ve built a solution for viewing and tracking content offline using xAPI.
-It works with APIs (from HR or other systems or LMSs if available) to validate learners and then allow them to download content onto their devices.
+It’s alot like Commence’s system for tracking sales and it works with APIs (from HR or other systems or LMSs if available) to validate learners and then allow them to download content onto their devices.
 The content is available offline and the solution tracks data and sends it to an LRS whenever the learners are connected.

 For more see here how MangoMatter did a comprehensive round-up of all the top web hosting companies to provide better services to their clients.